jordymeow/meow-gallery/readme.txt

 Tags: gallery, masonry, justified, grid, photo gallery, image gallery Requires at least: 3.5
 Tested up to: 4.8
-Stable tag: 1.0.0
+Stable tag: 1.0.1

 Gallery system built for photographers, by photographers.
-Clean, focused, evolve naturally.
-Using the Masonry layout by default.
+Clean, focused, evolves naturally.
+Uses the Masonry layout by default.

 == Description ==

 Gallery system built for photographers, by photographers.
-Clean, focused, evolve naturally.
-Using the Masonry layout by default.
+Clean, focused, evolves naturally.
+Uses the Masonry layout by default.
 More information on https://meowapps.com/meow-gallery/.

 == Installation ==